 “We should take exception, however, to the notion that students’ recent demands show they are cosseted, lacking resilience, or somehow seeking to infantilize themselves.
 On the contrary, these students are taking on deeply entrenched problems, such as institutional racism, and showing that they are determined to do something about it.”

-In his 2016 article for The Advocate, National Education Association attorney Jason Walta vainly attempts to defend what has since become a caricature of student activism on American college campuses, replete now as then with the same disruptive and petty tactics of a youth different only in age but not in naivete, impervious to both fact and consensus.
+In his 2016 article for The Advocate, National Education Association attorney Jason Walta vainly defends what has since become a caricature of student activism on American college campuses, replete now as then with the same disruptive and petty tactics of a youth different only in age but not in naivete, impervious to both fact and consensus.

 “Universities are— and should remain—bastions of free inquiry for students and faculty alike.
 That means students are free to protest and to issue whatever demands they think will advance their cause.
 And, it means that teachers and administrators should tolerate and even invite forceful protest and debate.”